Advocating for your Children!

-The new Administration has called for drastic cuts to Medicaid, through Medicaid block grants, that would fundamentally compromise the program—making it less reliable for the people who depend on it and shifting costs to states and even to consumers.
+The current Administration has called for drastic cuts to Medicaid, through Medicaid block grants, that would fundamentally compromise the program—making it less reliable for the people who depend on it and shifting costs to states and even to consumers.

 Medicaid covers six million New Yorkers.
 For many of the 130,000 New Yorkers with intellectual and developmental disabilities (I/DD) known to OPWDD, Medicaid is a life line.
 Medicaid funds over 90% of services for people with I/DD, who typically require more complex and costly services than Medicaid recipients without disabilities, and they typically need such services throughout their lifetimes.

 A Medicaid block grant would be a fixed amount of money from the federal government to the states to spend on health care for people who are poor, elderly, or have disabilities.

 The most critical Medicaid services for people with I/DD are:

 Acute care – including hospital care, physician services, behavioral health, dental, laboratory, and x-ray services.
 These acute care services are mandatory which means they must be provided to everyone who is eligible.